djosephsen/slacker/Readme.md

  * In-Memory or Redis-backed [persistent storage](docs/brain.md) built-in (aka hubot.brain)
  * Set up inbound and outbound [filters](docs/filters.md) to modify events enroute to or from SlackHQ
  * Correctly handle and respond to system-level events like SigTerms by configuring runtime [hooks](docs/hooks.md)
- * Verbose Logging
+ * [Configures](docs/config.md) via env-vars and logs to stdout like a well behaved 12-factor app
- * Effecient, parallel execution of handlers, filters, and chores
+ * Efficient, parallel execution of handlers, filters, and chores
  * Simple semantics for creating and linking-in your own plugins
- * Full access to all Slack RTM events and [metadata](docs/meta.md)

 ## Check out Slacker from your workstation in 5 minutes